 Considering the health benefits of sleeping in this position, training yourself to do it is worth the effort.
 It may take some time, but if you can decrease wrinkles, improve pain symptoms, and minimize acid reflux, it makes sense to do your best to master this skill.

 If you’ve tried napping like this for weeks and followed these tips to the letter, and you still have challenges, it might be your mattress’s fault, not yours.
-If you’ve had your bed more than 8 to 10 years, and you’re experiencing discomfort, consider getting something new (you can check our picks for this category here).
+If you’ve had your bed more than 8 to 10 years, and you’re experiencing discomfort, consider getting something new.